 Once your sitemap is created and added to the site map, it is crucial to submit them to the search engines.
 For this, you need to search Google Search Console.
 You can easily set this up if you don’t have one already.

 Is there something else you can do?

 While the steps mentioned above are straightforward to perform, you might be still uncomfortable in performing them.
 Luckily, there are various options to create sitemaps.
 For instance, you can install plugins on your site to generate the sitemap like Yoast plugin for a WordPress website.
 You can also employ a digital marketing agency in Malaysia as well to create sitemaps and facilitate the SEO strategy for you.

 In The End

-So it should be evident by now that a sitemap is exceptionally crucial for your site.
+So it should be evident by now that Sitemap Optimizationis exceptionally crucial for your site.
 If you don’t have one already, think about structuring one today.
 In this way, your site will have more chances of showing up on the search engine result pages.